ImAwsumm/learning-c/HelloWindow/readme.md

 I will probably **not** add anything to this later.
 Don't get any expectations.

-I might add an animation in the future if I can
+I might add an animation in the future if I can.
+I can't right now and this seems way too hard.